sbezverk/nfproxy/README.md

 ```

+**Multi nodes deployment**

-The effort is underway to make nfproxy to pass all e2e tests.
+Multiple tests failures.
+The effort is underway to make nfproxy to pass all e2e tests in multi nodes environment as well.
 Help is welcome and much appreciated.

-Please file an issue for any discovered error or broken functionality.

-**NOTE:** It is WIP, please expect rather high volume of changes.
+**NOTE:** It is still WIP so major changes are still occuring.

 **Contributors, reviewers, testers are welcome!!!**